Enhancing Video Large Language Models with Structured Multi-Video Collaborative Reasoning: Introduction

 In this paper, we present a structured multi-video collaborative reasoning framework.
-As illustrated in Figure~\ref{fig:head_1}(c), Our framework achieves the alignment and completion of multi-video information at the graph-structured representation level.
+As illustrated in Fig.~\ref{fig:head_1}(c), our framework achieves the alignment and completion of multi-video information at the graph-structured representation level.
 Under this framework, to address the redundancy and complexity of video information, we first design the Video Structuring Module (VSM).
-This module leverages detection and tracking to extract key targets and their spatio-temporal relationships, thereby constructing a data-efficient structured video representation.
+This module analyzes key targets and extracts their spatio-temporal relationships step by step, thereby constructing a data-efficient structured video representation.
 After obtaining the structured representation, we propose the Graph Fusion Module (GFM) to yield LLM-friendly graph tokens.
-GFM integrates the structural information into node features through the graph attention network (GAT) and then fuses the multi-video knowledge based on cross-graph attention.
+GFM integrates the structural information into node features through the graph attention network (GAT)~\cite{veličković2018graph} and then fuses the multi-video knowledge based on Cross-Graph Attention (CGA).
 Finally, we arrange the fused graph tokens, target video tokens, and text tokens with an elaborately designed prompt to augment VLMs with the multi-video structured knowledge.
-Overall, our contributions are three-fold: \begin{itemize}[leftmargin=1em] \item We explore a feasible structured reasoning framework for multi-video collaboration on video language models. \item Under this framework, we develop the Video Structuring Module to obtain the data-efficient spatio-temporal graph for video information.
+Overall, our contributions are threefold: \begin{itemize} \item We explore a feasible structured reasoning framework for multi-video collaboration on video language models. \item Under this framework, we develop the Video Structuring Module to obtain the data-efficient spatio-temporal graph for video information.
 Then, we further design the Graph Fusion Module to fuse the spatio-temporal relations and cross-video knowledge into the graph tokens. \item Extensive experiments show that our framework can boost the reliability and accuracy through multi-video structuring and collaboration. \end{itemize}